You are here

 Our unusual tree brooms are native to New Zealand and part of the legume family.

-The garden is surrounded by a lovely sheltered lawn accentuated with a woven supplejack tunnel for tamariki.
+The garden is surrounded by a lovely sheltered lawn with a woven supplejack tunnel for tamariki/children.
 Large cabbage trees/tī kōuka are also a feature of this garden.

 Crazy about daisies?
 New Zealand has a vast array of plants in the daisy family (Asteraceae).
-This is one of the world's largest flowering plant families and our native daisies range from the tiny Leptinella nana to the huge Olearia trees - the tallest daises in the world.
+Our native daisies range from the tiny Leptinella nana to the huge Olearia trees - the tallest daisies in the world.

 Evolution moves pretty fast on offshore islands.
 If you don't stop and look around once in a while, you could miss it.